 In our first meeting, we'll spend a few minutes on administrative details, such as confidentiality (see below) and the responsibilities of a regulated health care professional.
 But my primary goal will be to develop a thorough understanding of the issues you're up against in order to help you develop some fresh ideas moving forward.

-Entering therapy can make a person feel vulnerable given the personal nature of our discussions, so I also strive to create a sense of safety and a respectful place.
+Because entering therapy can make a person feel vulnerable given the personal nature of our discussions, I strive to create a safe environment.

 I work with a number of agencies, providing assessment and therapy for youth, families and adults who have experienced complex trauma, physical and sexual abuse, and neglect.